 The student uses tested and appropriate program evaluation methods to determine the success of a specific program in meeting its objectives.
-This approach requires the student to make suggestions for improvement in effectiveness or possibly for a change in objectives.
+This approach requires that the student make suggestions for improvement in effectiveness or possibly a change in objectives.

 vi.
 Case study